lemcomm/MaFCDR/src/BM2/SiteBundle/Resources/pages/en/manual/elections.md

 : Very similar to by fortifications, but will only count fortifications that exist in the realm the election is in (to include subrealms).

 by heads
-: Here, the size of estates matters and one vote is counted per peasant in each estate, given larger settlements more weight.
+: Here, the sizes of estates matter and one vote is counted per peasant in each estate, giving larger settlements more weight.